petkivim/xrde2e/README.md

 ![xrde2e-deployment-single](https://github.com/petkivim/xrde2e/blob/master/images/xrde2e-deployment-single.png)

-The basic deployment has one major limitation - it's possible to monitor security servers that are all registered in the same X-Road instance.
-Usually a X-Road member organization has security servers in at least two different instances: test and production.
+The basic deployment has one major limitation - it's possible to monitor Security Servers that are all registered in the same X-Road instance.
+Usually a X-Road member organization has Security Servers in at least two different instances: test and production.
 Instead of deploying two different monitoring systems, one for test and another for production, it's better to deploy one monitoring system with multiple clients.

-Each client can call only one client security server and each security server can be registered in only one instance at the time.
-Therefore, we need one client and one client security server per instance.
+Each client can call only one client Security Server and each Security Server can be registered in only one instance at the time.
+Therefore, we need one client and one client Security Server per instance.
 However, different clients can share the same database which makes it possible for the user to access monitoring data collected from different instances through the same UI.
 The diagram below gives an example of this kind of deployment.

 ![xrde2e-deployment-multi](https://github.com/petkivim/xrde2e/blob/master/images/xrde2e-deployment-multi.png)